What’s on your mind when you’re getting ready for bed each night?

 So, take a click and have a listen.

-I hope these inspire and challenge you in your language learning.
+I hope these language podcasts inspire and challenge you in your language learning.
 Continue to enhance your memory, boost your comprehension and deepen your cultural immersion as you learn more languages and proceed to become more and more fluent than you ever thought possible.

 Maureen Stimola is a Vermont native and serial expat with a lifelong passion for travel, science research and languages.
 She’s thrilled to be working with FluentU and sharing some linguistic love with the rest of the world.